 Scales

-The Icelandic eruption scenarios – and the concern of proximal and regional governments about the potential for ash and gas emission to affect them – demonstrate the multiscalar nature of volcanic eruptions and the border problem.
-The various approaches by both national and regional bodies show that there are several layers to the governance of these crises – and that regional bodies can have important coordinating roles.
+The Icelandic eruption scenarios considered here – and the concern of proximal (Icelandic) and regional (EU) governments about the potential for ash and gas emission to affect them – demonstrate the multiscalar nature of volcanic eruptions and the border problem.
+The various approaches by both national and regional bodies described above show that there are several layers to the governance of these crises – such as the involvement of multiple government departments working across each other, more local government departments (such as the devolved administrations in the UK), and diverse structures within different nations, and then further complexity within regional, EU-scale institutions.
+Such regional bodies can have important coordinating roles, as long as these are understood before the crisis.
 This can be linked to the vision in the Sendai Framework for DRR (UNISDR, 2015), which highlights the potential role of regional and international structures for coordination.

-While this example is at the political level, regional-level scientific networks are also useful – and can overcome some of the geopolitical issues that occur at higher levels.
-For example, there are informal networks of geologists in East Africa that have been useful in linking Eritrean and Ethiopian geoscientists and providing them with fora to interact.
+While this example is from the political level, regional-level (e.g. Asia-Pacific, Latin American) scientific networks are also useful – and can overcome some of the geopolitical issues that occur at higher levels.
+For example, we have noted from our study that there are informal networks of geologists in East Africa that have been useful in linking Eritrean and Ethiopian geoscientists and providing them with fora in which to interact.